 No identifiable customer – Usually this will be identified when assessing the other categories.
 An example might be providing an online qualification tool for the public to use, with little information being collected on how it is being used or for what purpose.
 In this case there is no information on which to base an assessment of intolerable harm.

 Would not result in intolerable harm – Some business services may not result in intolerable harm even if they were disrupted permanently.
-This may be when customers can easily switch to other providers or alternate solutions (imagine what would happen to the customer if your organization disappeared overnight), or there will always be the opportunity to return the customer to the position they were in when disruption started.
+This may be when customers can easily switch to other providers or alternate solutions (imagine what would happen to the customer if your organisation disappeared overnight), or there will always be the opportunity to return the customer to the position they were in when disruption started.

 About this series